Rototu/storefront/readme.md

-# Full Stack Online Shop in Go & F\#
+# Full Stack Online Shop in Go & Elm

 ## **Work in Progress!**

 This is a simple online shop demo.
 The back-end is written in GO connected to a MongoDB database.
-The front-end in written in F# and compiled to WASM with Bolero.
+The front-end in written in Elm.

 ## Setup instructions

 Here are the preliminary steps for the project:

-1. Install `dotnet` and `go`.
+1. Install **go**, **Node.js** and **elm**.
-2. Execute `dotnet new -i Bolero.Templates` in cmd/terminal.
-3. Clone project under go projects path (the `GOPATH` environment variable points to the appropriate location).
-4. Duplicate/rename the `initenv` file to `.env` and manually set the variables in it:
-    Set `MONGO_URL` to your mongo url (e.g. `mongodb://localhost:27017`).
-    Set `DB_NAME` to the name of the db in which you will host the relevant collections (e.g. `db`).
+2. Run `npm install uglify-js --global` to install **uglify-js** globally.
-5. Make sure to have a terminal application that can handle `.sh` files installed (Git Bash recommended).
+3. Make sure to have a terminal application that can handle `.sh` files installed (Git Bash recommended).

 ## Building instructions